zerok/zs.bibtex/README.rst

     The parser does not (and probably never will) support some of the more advanced BibTeX-features like preambles.

+    It also doesn't convert things like accented characters into unicode but leaves them as they were in the original input.

 A simple example on how to use it::

     from zs.bibtex.parser import parse_string